-Interpretive response: A registrant might file an initial registration statement and discover a material error in the financial statements prior to effectiveness.
-In that case, the SEC staff has indicated that the registrant should file a preeffective amendment to the initial registration statement to include the restated financial statements with applicable restatement disclosures.
-Registrants may remove restatement disclosures only when the pre-effective amendment includes updated (i.e. the following year's) annual financial statements.
+Interpretive response: The SEC staff has indicated that when a material error is identified prior to the effectiveness of a registration statement, the registrant should file a pre-effective amendment to the initial registration statement to include the restated financial statements with applicable restatement disclosures.
+Registrants may remove the restatement disclosures and labeling only when the pre-effective amendment includes updated (i.e. the following year's) annual financial statements, and the restatement disclosures have already been included for more than a very short period of time.1 This view also applies when an entity's initial registration statement is submitted confidentially to the SEC.
 [2011 AICPA Conf]